Functions Basics

 leave | A user unsubscribes from a channel. |

-This presence events are also available as Callbacks, webhooks that can be called directly from the Presence service when these events occurred.
-Configured in your account admin portal, the HTTP callback URI must be publicly accessible.
-The callback logic could be managed by yourself, in your own environment in a non-PubNub service, or it could be pointing to an On Request Function (see below).
+These presence events are also available as callbacks—webhooks called by the Presence service.
+The callback URI must be publicly accessible.
+You can manage the callback logic in your own environment or point it to an On Request Function.

-Use an After Presence event type if you want to pass a presence event through the PubNub Platform intact, and also use it as a trigger to execute other logic (such as logging and message teeing).
-Some applications of After Presence include:
+Use an After Presence type to pass a presence event intact and also trigger other logic (such as logging and message teeing).
+Examples:

-- Sending an SMS to an offline user when a member of their priority buddy-list comes online
+- Send an SMS to an offline user when someone on their priority list comes online

-- Updating an on-hold wait time KV store as JOIN and LEAVE events occur
+- Update a KV store with wait times as JOIN and LEAVE events occur

 On Request Functions